parvez1407/teachza-client/README.md

 7. There is a option in the course detail named "Get Premium Access", existing user can avail that option.
 8. Visitor can toggle the navbar by clicking toggle color option.

-This Projects was created with the help of react-bootstrap, bootstrap, react-mdb, react-js, react router, react icons, firebase, react pdf, react hot toast, font-awesome.
+This Projects was created with the help of react-bootstrap, bootstrap, react-mdb, react-js, react router, react icons, firebase, react pdf, react hot toast, font-awesome, aos.

 ## Live Link